nackjicholson/backbone-model-wax/README.md

 ---
 ### [Usage](id:usage)

-This mixin is a part of team with backbone-collection-wax.
+This mixin is on a team with **[backbone-collection-wax](https://github.com/CascadeEnergy/backbone-model-wax)**.
 They are dependencies of each other, you need both.
 If you install with bower.
 When you get one, you get the other.

 A waxy backbone collection needs to at least extend collectionwax, and listen for a `wax` event to be handled by the `breathe()` method.